Cutting extinguisher: Cobra cutting extinguisher

+The first two commercial Cobra systems sold were bought by the Swedish Fire and Rescue Services in Borås and Sörmlandskusten.

+Today there are about 1300 systems in 45 countries worldwide.
+Most of the Cobra systems are used by municipal Fire and Rescue Services.
+However, Cobra is also used in; refineries, car production, steel- and paper industry, chemical processing industry, non-nuclear and nuclear power plants, coal mines, airports, and maritime departments.

 Water is supplied to the Cobra at about 300 bar and a flow rate of up to 60 litres / minute through a lightweight hose that with extensions can be up to 300 meters long.
 With 350 litres of water carried on-board this allows several minutes active use, even without connection to a fire hydrant.
 It can cut through 15 cm of concrete in 75 seconds and 10mm steel in 60 seconds.

 With the coldcut Cobra cutting extinguisher a fire fighter can attack a fire from the safety of being outside the fire room.
 The water jet combined with an abrasive cutting sand makes it possible to 'shoot' right through a wall or other structure.
 When the water jet has penetrated the fine water droplets in the water jet hits the hot fire gases in the fire room and are turned to steam.
 This sucks the energy out of the fire and quickly reduces the temperature in the fire room to the point where the risk of a back-draft is very much reduced or eliminated.
 It is then safer to make entry into the fire room and apply conventional fire fighting tactics if required.
 As very little water is used in the process there is also much less water damage to take care of compared with conventional fire fighting methods.

 As tactics has developed over the 10 years the technology has been applied it has been found that especially the combination with a Thermal Imaging Camera is useful.
 The camera is used for finding hotspots or for reading a building etc. and the cutting extinguisher is used for attacking those spots while the result is monitored with the camera.
 The cutting extinguisher has also been used successfully in combination with positive pressure ventilation (PPV) fans.

 The Swedish contingencies agency recently published a report on 10 years user experience of the Cobra cutting extinguisher in Sweden.